Lonesome Orchestra: Style

 The character of the instrumental music is highly cinematic, especially by the cooperation of the City of Prague Philharmonic.
 Solo performers like a.o.
 Emmy Verhey, Angelo Verploegen, and Hermine Deurloo have contributed musically as well.

 History

 The two met during the Frank Boeijen concerts "Live in Antwerpen" in 2004.
 Koolhoven made the arrangements for the "Il Novecento Orchestra", Snijders was the keyboard player in the band of Frank Boeijen.
 Their strong personal and musical click made them decide to intensify their collaboration during the realization of "Zwaluw 22" (2007) and "Thuis" (2010), Snijders' two solo CDs.

 Origin of the music

-The album "Ode to a dream" came into being by the coincidental find of an over a hundred years' old, big collection of glass stereographies.
-Although neither the source nor the locations of these pictures are known, the intriguing images of great beauty generated the inspiration for "Ode to a dream".

 Solo performers who contributed to this CD were Emmy Verhey (violin), Angelo Verploeg (trumpet, flugelhorn), Hermine Deurloo (mouth organ), and Ro Kraus (violin, viola).
 Some of the recordings were done with the City of Prague Philharmonic in Prague.
 Part of the concerts are projections, partly based on these historic stereographies.